dzuluaga/datamodel-to-openapi/README.md

-# datamodel-to-oas
+# datamodel-to-openapi specification
 Data model to Open API Specification (FKA - Swagger) generator is an NPM module that generates OAS from a data model in JSON format.

 ## Why automating generation of APIs?

 Before getting into the how to use the framework, let's provide some context about it.

-datamodel-to-oas framework intends to solve DRY (don't repeat yourself) principle that many teams face when designing and building [*data-oriented APIs](#references).
+datamodel-to-openapi framework intends to solve DRY (don't repeat yourself) principle that many teams face when designing and building [*data-oriented APIs](#references).
 In my experience, every time API teams decide to expose a new resource, and it needs to debate over and over again the same design process.
 Through hundreds or even thousands of resources.
 You have a major bottleneck here, if you want to scale you API team(s), you need to find a better way automate this.

 **What if you could instead automate this process into something that could produce fast, more reliable and consistent results?
-Enter datamodel-to-oas framework.**
+Enter datamodel-to-openapi framework.**

 **so, why the urgency of Data-Driven APIs?**